readyapi/sqldev/README.md

 As **SQLDev** is based on **Pydantic** and **SQLAlchemy**, it requires them.
 They will be automatically installed when you install SQLDev.

 ## Installation

+Make sure you create a <a href="https://sqldev.khulnasoft.com/virtual-environments/" class="external-link" target="_blank">virtual environment</a>, activate it, and then install SQLDev, for example with:

 <div class="termy">